Over the years I’ve been developing film, I must have run into every problem in the book at least once.

 The negatives were left in the developer too long, or were over-exposed in-camera creating overly dense negatives.
 Although it’s not often talked about, overexposure can ruin the sharpness of an image.

 What’s happening is that so many of the grains get exposed, that it’s hard to differentiate the shadows from the highlights in an image.
 Color and chromogenic B&W films tend to handle overexposure better than traditional B&W films.
-But even they do start to lose some sharpness after 2.5 to 3 stops of overexposure.

 If you’re seeing a set of negatives where the grains are overly large, visible, or pronounced, it’s entirely possible that the film was overexposed.